-This article is an exploration into the exceptional characteristics, superior quality, and the intricate details of the materials and production process of our Opus Finest Canvas.
+This article is an exploration into the exceptional characteristics, superior quality, and the intricate details of the materials and production process of our Opus Finest Canvas & Custom Canvas.

 What makes an Opus Finest Canvas "finest”?

-At Opus, we only call items "Finest" in our store when we are confident that the product we are making is truly the best possible product available.
+At Opus, the "Finest" brand is only used when we are confident that the product we are making is truly the best possible product available.

-Opus Finest Canvas are produced in our custom plant alongside our hand-made custom canvas, and therefore has the same close, personal, hands-on care throughout production.
+Opus Finest Canvas are produced in our custom workshop alongside our hand-made custom canvas, and therefore has the same close, personal, hands-on care throughout production.